jjloomis/google-and-youtube-basics/downloading-a-file-from-google-drive/downloading-a-folder-from-google-drive.md

 You don't need a Google Account to download a folder from Google Drive.
 However, the way in which you download a folder differs depending on whether or not you're signed into a Google Account.
 Both approaches are covered below.

+**Note**: If the content of a Google Drive folder appears instead of the folder itself, you can still [download the shared folder](/troubleshooting/content-of-google-drive-folder-appears-instead-of-folder-itself.md).

 ## Singed in to Google Drive

 1. Click link to folder on Google Drive.
 Your Google Drive will open.